DEP 0002: Smart Contract Composability

 Additionally it means that liquidity could only be held by the DAO contract, and any liquidity held by other contracts would have to be recognized by the consensus as valid.
 This would restrict the protocols that could work with on chain liquidity to a small hardcoded subset due to security.

-Motivated by the desire to enable protocol owned liquidity, we created the concept in
+Motivated by the desire to enable protocol owned liquidity, we created

 of the spend_hook